Semantic-Enhanced Time-Series Forecasting via Large Language Models: Experiment

-In time series forecasting, quantitative evaluation is essential for assessing model performance.
+\textbf{Evaluation Metrics.} Quantitative evaluation is essential for assessing time-series forecasting performance.
 In this study, we adopt standard metrics tailored to different forecasting scenarios.
 For long-term forecasting, we use Mean Squared Error (MSE) and Mean Absolute Error (MAE):

 MAE reflects the average magnitude of forecast errors, while MSE penalizes larger deviations more heavily due to the squaring operation.
 For short-term and zero-shot forecasting on the M4 and M3 dataset, we additionally employ the following metrics: